Mrs Vivien McComb

-I am the Senior Academic Developer working in academic development at the university.
-This is a role that provides professional development services and programs to academic staff across all five faculties and centres at the university.
-This role entails consulting with academic teaching staff on curriculum and assessment design at the course and program level for face-to-face, blended and online learning.
+I also worked in academic development for more than 6 years.
+In this role I provided professional development services and programs to academic staff across all five faculties and centres at the university.
+This role involved consulting with academic teaching staff on curriculum and assessment design at the course and program level for face-to-face, blended and online learning.

-I also design and implement professional development certificate programs for new, current and sessional teaching academics.
-I am the lead on the development and delivery of the Fundamentals in University Teaching certificate tailored for all new sessional academic staff across the university.
-Individual academic teacher mentoring and support is also a key part of this role.
+I designed and implemented professional development certificate programs for new, current and sessional teaching academics, and was the lead on the development and delivery of the Fundamentals in University Teaching certificate tailored for sessional academic staff across the university.
+Individual academic teacher mentoring and support was a key part of this role.

-I advise project teams in national teaching and learning projects and academics in the scholarship of teaching and learning.
-I also provide advice to academic staff on the development of teaching award applications and have been on teaching award application panels at the faculty and university level.
+I advised project teams in national teaching and learning projects and academics in the scholarship of teaching and learning; and provided advice to academic staff on the development of teaching award applications, and have been on teaching award application panels at the faculty and university level.

-My role also allows me to work with students to gather feedback through focus groups, surveys and classroom observations to seek their input into the improvement and design of curriculum.
-This provides me with a full picture perspective of the teaching and learning process in the university context, and strengthens my approach and advice on curriculum design to ultimately enhance student academic achievement.
+My role allowed me to work with students to gather feedback through focus groups, surveys and classroom observations to seek their input into the improvement and design of curriculum.
+This provided me with a full picture perspective of the teaching and learning process in the university context, and strengthened my approach and advice on curriculum design to ultimately enhance student academic achievement.

 I have been the course coordinator for a number of years and have developed curriculum, taught and administered courses in all modes of delivery – face-to-face, blended and fully online.
-I have taught extensively, for almost fifteen years, in more than twelve courses in undergraduate and postgraduate degree programs at the University of Newcastle.
+I have taught extensively, for almost fifteen years, in more than twelve courses in undergraduate and postgraduate degree programs at the University of Newcastle and Charles Sturt University.
 These courses have been in the areas of: Educational Psychology, Educational Sociology, Teacher Preparation and Professional Practice, and the final year Teacher Research Project for the Bachelor of Teaching; and in Human Resource Management and Human Resource Development for the Bachelor of Business.

 I have also taught into postgraduate education and business programs in the School and Community Partnerships, Boys and Literacies and School Organisation and Structural Issues in Educating Boys courses in the Graduate Certificate in Educational Studies and the Master of Educational Studies programs; and I have also provided academic support in assessment for more than eight undergraduate and postgraduate education and business courses.